jackaudio/new-session-manager/README.md

 ## Fork and License
-This is a fork of non-session-manager, by Jonathan Moore Liles <male@tuxfamily.net> http://non.tuxfamily.org/ which was released the GNU GENERAL PUBLIC LICENSE  Version 2, June 1991.
+This is a fork of non-session-manager, by Jonathan Moore Liles <male@tuxfamily.net> http://non.tuxfamily.org/ which was released under the GNU GENERAL PUBLIC LICENSE  Version 2, June 1991.

 All files, except nsm.h kept in this fork were GPL "version 2 of the License, or (at your option) any later version."